datastax/python-driver/docs/installation.rst

 Supported Platforms
 -------------------
-Python 2.6 and 2.7 are supported.
-Both CPython (the standard Python implementation) and `PyPy <http://pypy.org>`_ are supported and tested against.
+Python 2.6, 2.7, 3.3, and 3.4 are supported.
+Both CPython (the standard Python
+implementation) and `PyPy <http://pypy.org>`_ are supported and tested against.

 Linux, OSX, and Windows are supported.

-Support for Python 3 is planned.

 Installation through pip
 ------------------------